meganyyu/Prolific/README.md

 ### Description
 Prolific is a social app where users become co-creators by building stories together in a finish-the-story style game.

-### Possible Iterations
+Create starter projects or submit snippets to an existing project’s latest round.
+Vote on a round’s submissions to help decide which snippet gets to continue the story.

-These aren't necessarily iterations I'll implement at FBU, but are possible future directions for the app.
+### Project Iterations

 **MVP**
 - App contains some existing starter projects for now (e.g. sourced from writing sites/famous quotes), which are displayed in the home feed.
 - Users can compose and submit snippets to these existing starter projects to continue the story.
 - For each starter project, after a certain amount of time, all the votes are counted up, and the "winning" snippet is chosen.
-    - Winning snippets are chosen based on an algorithm (main complex algorithm for FBU)
+    - Winning snippets are chosen based on a ranking algorithm (main complex algorithm for FBU)
-        - Purpose?
+        - Purpose:
             - (1) make sure app doesn't only promote latest, top voted, or popular projects/snippets
             - (2) fraud detection: counter abuse from voters (i.e. same users always vote for another user)
-        - Have a class that locally and directly calculates some basic score (based on simple factors like votes, views, etc.) to rank what order users see snippets that have been submitted to a project
+        - MVP Solution: Have a class that locally and directly calculates some basic score (based on simple factors like votes, views, etc.) to rank what order users see snippets that have been submitted to a project
 - Once a winning snippet has been chosen, it is added to the project and users can again repeat the process of composing and adding snippets to this updated project.
 - Use user analytics as a tool to get an overview of activity on projects & snippets
 - Users can follow a project to view project in their favorites